gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 PROJECT_ID = '1234567'
 ```

-Update the `VARIABLE_NAME` on the last line of this section to match the name of the variable you are using for you
+Update the `VARIABLE_NAME` on the last line of this section to match the name of the variable you are using for your
 access token.
 In this example our variable name is `PRIVATE_TOKEN`.

 ```sql